 To open an account with Veris Wealth Partners, you can visit the firm's website and fill out the contact form with your name and email address, or you can call the firm's San Francisco headquarters at (415) 814-0580.

 Veris Wealth Partners is based in San Francisco in the Russ Building, on the corner of Montgomery Street and Bush Street.
 In addition, the firm has offices in Portsmouth, New Hampshire; Boulder, Colorado; and New York City.

 - If you're new to investing, a financial advisor can walk you through what it takes to build a risk-adjusted investment plan.
-Finding the right financial advisor who fits your needs doesn’t have to be hard, though.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.